Indian PM Modi warns Pakistan of strong response for Kashmir attack

 >> Reuters

-The attack on a military convoy in Jammu and Kashmir where India has been battling an insurgency was the worst in decades and comes just months before Modi's ruling Hindu nationalists face a tight general election.
+Coming just months ahead of a general election in India, the attack was the worst in decades in Jammu and Kashmir, even though there has been a long running insurgency in the country’s only Muslim majority state.

-"We will give a befitting reply, our neighbour will not be allowed to de-stabilise us," Modi said in a speech soon after he called his security advisers to consider a response to the attack that has provoked an outpouring of anger on social media and demands for retribution.
+“We will give a befitting reply, our neighbor will not be allowed to destabilize us,” Modi said in a speech, after meeting with security advisers earlier to discuss options.

-People shout slogans during a protest organised by Jammu & Kashmir National Panthers Party, against the attack on a bus carrying Central Reserve Police Force (CRPF) personnel in south Kashmir, in Jammu Feb 15, 2019.
-REUTERS
+The Pakistan-based Islamist militant group Jaish-e-Mohammad (JeM) claimed responsibility soon after a suicide bomber rammed a explosives-laden car into a bus carrying Central Reserve Police Force personnel on Thursday.

+The White House urged Pakistan in a statement “to end immediately the support and safe haven provided to all terrorist groups operating on its soil”.

-The Indian government said it had incontrovertible evidence of Pakistan's involvement in the attack.
-Islamabad rejected the suggestion it was linked to the attack.
+India said it had “incontrovertible evidence” of the Pakistan involvement in the attack.
+The Pakistan government responded with a stiff denial, while calling the attack a matter of “grave concern.”

-India will take all possible diplomatic steps to ensure the "complete isolation" of Pakistan, cabinet minister Arun Jaitley told reporters soon after the cabinet committee met at Modi's residence.

-As a first step, this would include India removing most favoured nation (MFN) trade privileges given to Pakistan, Jaitley said.
+As outrage and demands for revenge flooded Indian social media sites, Arun Jaitley, one of the most senior figures in the Hindu nationalist-led government, spelt out New Delhi’s diplomatic response.

-"The ministry of external affairs will initiate all possible steps, and I am here referring to all possible diplomatic steps which have to be taken to ensure the complete isolation from the international community of Pakistan," he said.
+“The ministry of external affairs will initiate all possible steps, and I am here referring to all possible diplomatic steps, which have to be taken to ensure the complete isolation from the international community of Pakistan,” Jaitley, the country’s finance minister, told reporters.

-But bilateral trade between India and Pakistan is barely $2 billion per year and Modi facing a tough election is likely to come under pressure for a more muscular response.

-People shout slogans during a protest against the attack on a bus carrying Central Reserve Police Force (CRPF) personnel in south Kashmir, in Jammu Feb 15, 2019.
-REUTERS

-Kashmir is a Muslim-majority region at the heart of decades of hostility between India and Pakistan.
-The neighbours both rule parts of the region while claiming the entire territory as theirs.
+The first step, he said, would include removing most favored nation (MFN) trade privileges that had been accorded to Pakistan - though annual bilateral trade between the two countries is barely $2 billion.

-The last major attack in Kashmir was in 2016 when militants raided an Indian army camp in Uri, killing 20 soldiers.
-Modi responded with a surgical strike on suspected militant camps across the border in Pakistan Kashmir weeks later.
+The last major attack in Kashmir was in 2016 when Jaish militants raided an Indian army camp in Uri, killing 20 soldiers.
+Weeks later, Modi ordered a surgical strike on suspected militant camps across the border in Pakistan Kashmir.

-Pakistan's Ministry of Foreign Affairs called the latest Kashmir attack a matter of "grave concern".

-But in a brief statement early on Friday it added: "We strongly reject any insinuation by elements in the Indian government and media circles that seek to link the attack to the State of Pakistan without investigations."

 More stories